thoughtbot/testing-rails/book/introduction/example_app.md

 brevity.
 However, you can see every change made for a solution in the example commits.

-The book is broken into chapters for each type of test, which makes it easier to use as a referrence and learn about each kind of test step by step.
-However, it does make it more challenging to see how a feature is developed that requires multiple types of tests.
+The book is broken into chapters for specific topics in testing, which makes it easier to use as a referrence and learn about each part step by step.
+However, it does make it more challenging to see how a single feature is developed that requires multiple types of tests.
 To get a sense of how features develop naturally please check out the app's [commit history] to see the code evolve one feature at a time.